HerodotusDev/hdp/crates/primitives/README.md

 Both task interfaces can be committed on-chain as a `bytes32` type.

-## ExtendedTaskEnvelope
+## ExtendedTask

-The `ExtendedTaskEnvelope` is used as an input for the `processor`.
+The `ExtendedTask` is used as an input for the `processor`.
 It extends the `TaskEnvelope` definition with pre-processed data:

 - **DatalakeCompute**: It provides a list of values that the aggregate function needs to pre-compute over.
 - **Module**: It includes the `module_class` that is fetched during the pre-processing step.